 As the parent, you have the right to make the decision that best benefits your twins.

 Below, I’ll outline the benefits of keeping your twins together in school (both preschool and elementary school!)

-Looking for the benefits of separating twins for school?
-Don’t worry, I’ve got a post on that coming soon!
+Looking for the pros and cons of separating twins in school?
+Don’t worry, I’ve got a post on that right here!

 *Post contains affiliate links.

 We are treating preschool differently than elementary school and so for the sake of this post, I’ll divide it into two sections: preschool and primary school.

 Preschool can be really scary, especially for children who have never been to daycare!
 Many children struggle with separation anxiety from their parents when they first start preschool.